AnneLew/MGM/USAGE.md

 ```
 julia CHARIMSA.jl
 ```
-to run the model.
+to execute the model.
+An output folder is automatically created, containing a subfolder for the simulated experiment with subfolder for each species and each lake.
+There, output files for macrophytes and environmental values for all selected depth can be found.

+## Instructions for use via function (e.g. from R)
 If you want to run the model as function you can use *CHARISMA_function.jl* eg to call them from R like in the sensitivity analysis or the optimization workflow.

-Three different function are provided (see description in src code):
+Three different function are provided (see detailed description in src code):
+- CHARISMA_biomass() : Returns mean summer biomass for all lakes, species, and multiple depths in the last year of simulation
+- CHARISMA_biomass_parallel() : same output, but runs in parallel
+- CHARISMA_biomass_parallel_lastNyears(): same output, but output for multiple years (set the numbers of *yearsoutput* in `general.config.txt`)
-- CHARISMA_biomass_onedepth()
+- CHARISMA_biomass_onedepth() : same output, but just for one depth
-- CHARISMA_biomass()

 ## References